zverbatim/sandbox/js-end-loop/README.md

 Generators are important because they allow asynchronous functions to written like normal synchronous functions.

 Moral of the story: Generators + async = 😜❤️
+Generator functions can yield a Promise, process the Promise result asynchronously, and then receive the Promise result back.
+This allows asynchronous code to be written inside generator functions like normal synchronous functions.

 Keywords:
+- `function*`
 - `yield`
+- `yield*`
 - `function* foo()`
 - `generatorObject.next()`
+- `return()`